 The Recipe: Slow Cooker Hearty Chicken Soup

-The Hero Ingredient: The chicken.
+The Hero Ingredient: Chicken.
 Winter colds are never fun, and if one hits this season, this recipe is a no-brainer.
 The traditional flavors of carrots, celery, and rosemary are mixed with parsnips, leeks, and dry farro, alongside bone-in chicken breasts or thighs for a rich and familiar taste.
-"Like most slow cooker recipes, you add all the ingredients to your slow cooker, forget about it, and come home to the best home cooked soup," Gerard says.
+"Like most slow cooker recipes, you add all the ingredients to your slow cooker, forget about it, and come home to the best home-cooked soup," Gerard says.
 "Add farro and you're done."

 Pro Tip: Take special caution if you have leftovers or are making the soup for meal prep.
 "I recommend either removing the farro (you could also use pasta) from the soup before storing, or just cooking the noodles separately and adding them to your bowl before serving," Gerard adds.